AliOsm/XMinuteReminder/README.md

 Coming soon.

 ### 2. Compile it Yourself
-You can clone this repository and add, edit or remove some features from the project then compile it.
+You can clone this repository and open it using QtCreator then add, edit or remove some features from the project and compile it.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/AliOsm/XMinuteReminder.